 Benefits of Serradella

-Serradella species are a low bloat risk annual legume option for pasture systems, making it an attractive alternative to farmers.
+Serradella species are a low bloat risk annual legume option for pasture systems, making it an attractive alternative to producers.
 Other benefits, in comparison to subterranean and white clover include:

 • Low oestrogenic activity